 Windows laptops for the budget buyer

 That convenience demands more computing horsepower, and often a higher price compared to most Chromebooks.
 Prices can soar into the thousands of dollars, and if you need a powerful PC for gaming or video editing, Chromebooks can’t compete, and they don’t try to.
 But you’ll find some great deals among our more affordably priced, top Windows picks.
-Review our buying guide to the best laptops for even more options.
+See our buying guide to the best laptops for even more options.

 Who should buy a Chromebook?